 The winter months are a great time to visit these outdoor wonders to avoid the heat.

-Warm Outdoor Displays: Both the Mirage Volcano and the Praying Mantis at the Container Park put on a show with fire as the main draw.
-Both free shows offer enough power to warm you up on a cold night.
+Warm Up At The Container Park: The Praying Mantis at the Container Park puts on a show with fire as the main draw.
+The flames are warm enough to feel across the street!

 Go Swimming: Yes, that’s right.
 Pack your suit.
 Every once in a while you will get surprised with an unseasonably warm day and you will want to take advantage.